JOIN US FOR A JAM!

 What to expect as a Jam participant

 Depending on the study, you may be part of a group session or completing some activities on your own.
-Currently, due to COVID-19, we are hosting our group Jams virtually using tools like Zoom.
+Groups may be in-person or virtually using tools like video meeting software.
 If you’re working individually, we may send you materials such as a workbook to complete or direct you to an app or website to answer questions or join a discussion.

 We use lots of different activities to learn about people and experiences.
 In addition to guided conversations, we think that being creative is a great way to help people share their thoughts and ideas, so we often ask participants to make things, such as collages, stories, photos, maps, prototypes and maybe even tools for aliens.
 We’ll do everything we can to make it a safe space so you feel comfortable as you help inform the research.